lusy/copyright-paperswelove2019/slides.md

 ---

-## trusted systems

-"What copyright seeks to do using the threat of law and the push of norms, trusted systems do through the code."

----

 ## For whom is the law

-"If the law did not
-protect authorship at all, there would be fewer authors."

----

 "Private law creates private rights to the extent that these private rights serve some collective good.
 If a private right is harmful to a collective good,